usnistgov/FederalProfile-8259A/_Nontechnical/logical.md

 ## Policies and procedures for including security and privacy requirements in third party contractual agreements.

 Policies and procedures provide the details necessary to implement management and operational controls for including security and privacy requirements within third party contractual agreements that involve access to, and/or use of, the IoT device by third parties.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer**